rizkymille/ros2-examples/README.md

 - The define name should be `<PACKAGE_NAME>_HPP_` in `#ifndef`, `#define`, and as comments in `#endif`.\ The endif should be `#endif //_<PACKAGE_NAME>_HPP_`
 ### ROS Styles
 #### Message Labeling
-Name should be hiearchical with slash as separator of hiearchy,\ contains package name as the top level of hierarchy, and represents\ the message.\
+Name should be hiearchical with slash as separator of hiearchy,contains package name as the top level of hierarchy, and represents the message.\
+\
 Examples:\
 Service name for takeoff requests\
 `<package_name>/motion/takeoff`\